 Are your programs customized for individual needs and growth?

-Our programs are customized for the individual based on their strengths and weaknesses.
+Our programs are customized for the individual based on their strengths and weaknesses of each competitor (not GH&F clients).
 In fact, the program will change as you progress.
 But here is how we do it.

 The first phase will set the foundation.
 These programs are somewhat the same for everyone, depending on your division and experience, and last about two months.
 We start with 3 or 4 main compound lifts based on your needs.
-Examples include, but are not limited to…squats, deadlifts, bench press, barbell overhead press, barbell hip thrust, etc. You will be performing each main lift twice a week.
-One day will be strength training, the 2nd day will be hypertrophy (muscle growth) training.
+Examples include, but are not limited to…squats, deadlifts, bench press, barbell overhead press, barbell hip thrust, etc. You will be performing each main lift twice a week in most cases.
+One day will be strength training, the next time will be hypertrophy training.
 We also have a few “optional” workouts that we share, but those are limited.
 The rest of the program utilizes accessory work (bicep curls, overhead press, lat pulldown, goblet squats, etc) in a manor that highlights the aesthetics needed for you division(s).

 Once you complete your first phase, we should have a good idea of where you are and what needs to be improved on.
 This is where the customization starts.
-Most programs with have 4 to 5 workout days in the offseason and 5 to 6 workout days in Contest prep.
+Most programs will have 4 to 5 workout days in the offseason and 5 to 6 workout days in Contest prep.
 The 6th workout is typically only added if needed.
-Main lifts will still be included, but we may change things like rep ranges, sets, intensity, density, etc. In addition, accessory will be modified and more suited to address your individual strengths, weaknesses, goals and health.
-As you continue to progress, we will start to add more tools to your toolbelt.
+Main lifts will still be included, but we may change things like rep ranges, sets, intensity, density, etc. In addition, accessory work will be modified and more suited to address your individual strengths, weaknesses, goals and health.
+As you continue to progress, we may add more tools to your toolbelt.
 Those tools may include super sets, drop sets, FST7, Blood Flow Restriction, High Volume sets, etc. You could say that your workout program grows as you do.
-No two competitors’ workouts are ever alike…cookie-cutter doesn’t exist in our Vocabulary.
+No two competitors’ workouts are ever alike…cookie-cutter doesn’t exist in our vocabulary.

 Will I get a Meal Plan or is your nutrition plan based on Macro Counting?